-Dr. Laurel Riek is a Professor of Computer Science and Engineering at UC San Diego, and also has appointments in the Department of Emergency MedicineContextual Robotics Institute, and Design Lab
+Dr. Laurel Riek is the David R. Miller Professor of Computer Science and Engineering at UC San Diego, and also has appointments in the Department of Emergency MedicineContextual Robotics Institute, and Design Lab

-Dr. Riek directs the Healthcare Robotics Lab, and leads research in human-robot teaming, assistive robotics, embodied AI, and health informatics, and builds intelligent systems which work proximately with people.
-Riek's current research projects have applications in acute care, neuro-rehabilitation, and home health.
-The lab is very interested in supporting health equity through community health efforts.
+Dr. Riek directs the Healthcare Robotics Lab, and leads research in human-robot interaction (HRI), assistive technology, and health informatics.
+Riek's current research projects have applications

 Prof. Riek received a Ph.D. in Computer Science from the University of Cambridge, and B.S. in Logic and Computation from Carnegie Mellon University.
-Riek served as a Senior Artificial Intelligence Engineer and Roboticist at The MITRE Corporation from 2000-2008, working on learning and vision systems for robots.
-From 2011-2016 Prof. Riek held the Clare Boothe Luce chair in Computer Science and Engineering at the University of Notre Dame
+Riek previously served as a Senior Artificial Intelligence Engineer and Roboticist at The MITRE Corporation, and held the Clare Boothe Luce chair in Computer Science and Engineering at the University of Notre Dame

-Dr. Riek has received the NSF CAREER AwardAFOSR Young Investigator AwardQualcomm Research Award, and was named one of ASEE's 20 Faculty Under 40.
-Riek's research has been supported by the NSF, AFOSR, ONR, DOE, and a number of companies and foundations.
+Dr. Riek has received the NSF CAREER AwardAFOSR Young Investigator AwardQualcomm Research Award, and several best paper awards.
+Riek currently leads the ONR MURI HUDDLE project.
+Dr. Riek's research has been supported by the NSF, AFOSR, ONR, DOE, UCOP, and a number of companies and foundations.

-Prof. Riek currently serves on the editorial boards of the IEEE Conference on Robotics and Automation (ICRA), ACM Transactions on Human Robot Interaction (THRI), and previously served as the HRI 2023 General Co-Chair and HRI 2020 Program Co-Chair.
+Prof. Riek currently serves on the editorial board of ACM Transactions on Human Robot Interaction (THRI), is guest editor for ACM Transactions on Computing in Healthcare (ACM HEALTH), and previously served as the HRI 2023 General Co-Chair and HRI 2020 Program Co-Chair.

 Image of Laurel Riek